AndrijaS37N/old-topics-notes/README.md

 Implemented the Grover's search algorithm in IBM Q Experience.
 Read a lot about why quantum computing could be an alternative way of compute in the future.
 This technology is quite in its infancy I think.
 It's very difficult to maintain a quantum system do to the laws of quantum mechanics, and it's non deterministic nature.

 ### Modern Programming Language Architectures
-Looked into Swift and perticulary in Go lang.
+Looked into Swift and Go.

 ### Crypto
 In Dec 2018 I've looked at some blockchain projects and decided to wait for this tech to mature more.